anjalikumari777/codesoft/README.md

 # ATM machine project
+#guess number game
-this is my first project recieve from codesoft as internship.
+this is my project recieve from codesoft as internship.